.jpeg)

 The Great School Search

-Of course, if you have children, one of the largest factors of where exactly you’ll live has much to do with school options.
+Relocating with children brings its own set of considerations.
+Of course, one of the most significant factors influencing your choice of housing will be the available school options.
 Thankfully, there are so many research tools to make school shopping a bit easier for military families.

-No matter what you decide— public, private or homeschooling—here are a few resources to learn more about the schools where you’re headed.
+No matter what approach to education you decide on for your family— public, private or homeschooling—take a look at these resources to learn more about local schools.

 - School Quest: Presented by the Military Child Education Coalition (MCEC), SchoolQuest helps parents of military-connected children manage the process of school transitions more effectively.